theAgileFactory/bizdock-docker/deployment-bizdock-image/README.md

 [MariaDB](https://mariadb.org/) is the database used by BizDock.
 In addition of the official Docker image of MariaDB, we add to our image a cron job to make dumps of the database.

-To define a personalized path on your host to store this cron job, the script to process the ```mysqldump``` and the dumps of the database you need to use the flag ```-b```.
-You need to run the container once to allow the container to copy the default files in this folder.

 By default, the dump is done every day at 2 AM.
 If you want to modify it, you simply need to modify the ```crontabFile``` on your host and restart the database container (```docker restart bizdockdb```).